mmm111mmm/RockLobster/README.md

 1.x
 * Compositing so there's a master template file which would contain either posts or paginated content?
 * Refactor blog parsing code to be less procedural
+* Support YAML metdata to help converting from Octopress?

 Plugins:
 * Plugin: Content abbreviator for index.html posts